DeNepo/welcome-to-js/4-developing-programs/3-fixing-bugs/README.md

 When you're already thinking of what the program _should_ do, it's too easy to look at your buggy code and see what you _want_ to see.
 Not what's actually there.
-Clearing your mind and telling yourself "I know nothing" is the first step toing understand _exactly_ what the buggy code does and how it works.
+Clearing your mind and telling yourself "I know nothing" is the first step to understanding _exactly_ what the buggy code does and how it works.

 Once you've convinced yourself you have no idea how the code works, here are a few things you can do to understand the buggy code: